mihett05/tasks-app/README.md

 # yet-another-fitness-app
-Yet another one app for
+Yet another one app for fitness